bradfox2/nrc-adams-py/README.md

-# nrc-adams-py
+# NO LONGER MAINTED - COMMERCIAL VERSIONS AVAILABLE

 Module for Python Interaction with NRC Adams API.

+This is no longer maintained

+# COMMERCIAL NRC ADAMS SCRAPING
-This is no longer maintained - Newer versions are available for licensing from Nuclearn, Inc.
+A production ready ADAMS scraping code is available for licensing from Nuclearn, Inc.

-Please contact contact@nuclearn.ai
+Please reach out at contact@nuclearn.ai if you are interesed